TrueConf/VideoKiosk/README.md

 Done.

-Now you can use CallX ActiveX control
+Now you can use The CallX ActiveX control